 Environmental Science faculty:

 the earth system.
-All work with Wells' own Professor of Environmental Studies Niamh O'Leary and Associate Professor of Biology Jackie Schnurr, who continually demonstrate their extensive knowledge and deep understanding of the issues we face, potential solutions, and the process for bringing these answers to to the surface.
+All work with Wells' own Professor of Environmental Science Niamh O'Leary and Associate Professor of Biology Jackie Schnurr, who continually demonstrate their extensive knowledge and deep understanding of the issues we face, potential solutions, and the process for bringing these answers to to the surface.
 Read more about our faculty.